 Fiji is an archipelago of more than 300 islands of azure blue waters with corals, sparkling beaches, enchanting rainforests and warm hospitality.
 Viti Levu, the main island, is considered to be the world’s soft coral capital.
 Hence, it’s probably one of the best romantic getaways in the world.
 It’s ideal for families too, and is very easy to access from Australia or New Zealand.
 The main island of Viti Levu is home to the cities of Nadi & Suva, the only international airports in Fiji.

 Be it hiking or scuba diving, chilling at a floating bar or swimming in a waterfall, Fiji has it all!
-Here, I’m recommending a 5-day itinerary to indulge in all that Fiji has to offer.
+Here, I’m recommending a 5-day itinerary for Fiji to indulge in all that the islands have to offer.

 Day 1: Check-in & Relaxation

 Fly into Fiji Islands through the Suva or Nadi airport.
 Nadi being better connected internationally, is preferred by the travelers.
 So, given its popularity, the immigration line may be long, but all travelers are given a lively, welcoming local musical performance at the airport.
 The immigration process itself will grant you the taste of the warm & ravishing experiences that await you!